 - Low-residency, using technology to build a dynamic online writing community

 - Manuscript requirement and publication plan

 Arcadia University’s low-residency M.F.A. program in Creative Writing, the only one of its kind in the Philadelphia area, is distinctive in that it incorporates both a dynamic online environment and a study abroad experience.
-The course emphasizes online workshops; personal attention from faculty; studying abroad, with a residency in Edinburgh, Scotland; and the preparation of both a book-length manuscript and a plan to publish it.
+The course emphasizes online workshops; personal attention from faculty; studying abroad, with a residency in Edinburgh, Scotland or other locations; and the preparation of both a book-length manuscript and a plan to publish it.

 Arcadia’s experienced and award-winning faculty help to prepare each student for a career in writing and in teaching the craft at the college level.

 Because this is a low-residency program and students take between six and nine credits each term, each participant is able to develop much of his or her own schedule and maintain a full-time professional life outside school.

 - Online Workshops—In Arcadia’s program, students participate in weekly workshops conducted online and led by the faculty, as opposed to many low-residency creative writing programs in which students have infrequent contact with their peers and instructors.
 Arcadia requires only that students have a consistent Internet connection.
 There are no extra programs to buy or download.

 - Personal Attention—In addition to the online workshops, Arcadia’s program utilizes technology to allow consistent one-on-one contact between the students and the faculty.
 Through the use of e-mail, instant messaging, and voice chat programs such as Skype, students are never out of touch with their faculty advisers.

 - Study Abroad—A global perspective is an important facet of writing.
 Therefore, each student spends a residency abroad at the start of the second year of the program.
 That residency is in Edinburgh, Scotland, and additional locations such as Umbria, Italy, may be available.